 Chauffeured vehicles are certainly the most convenient option for getting around Mumbai, but also the most expensive.
 Hiring a chauffeur for a week costs about INR 18,000.
 Added to this is the rental cost for the car and fuel.
 Daily car rental fees are generally in the range of INR 1,000 to INR 2,000.

 Metered taxis are plentiful in Mumbai.
-There are two types of cabs, easily identified by their colour: blue taxis are air-conditioned, whereas black ones are not.
-Most trips within the centre of the city cost between INR 1,500 and INR 2,000.
-Fares for black taxis are approximately 40 percent lower than those for blue taxis.
+There are two types of cabs, easily identified by their colour: blue taxis are air-conditioned, and most trips within the centre of the city cost about INR 22 per 1.5 kilometres.
+Black taxis are not air-conditioned and the fare is approximately 40 percent lower than those for blue taxis.

 Upon your arrival in Mumbai, you can get in touch with local tourism professionals for further information and to help organize your stay.Indiatourism Mumbai